Consensys/doc.tessera/docs/HowTo/Generate-keys.md

     tessera --keys.keyData.privateKeyPath <path to keyfile> --keys.keyData.config.data.aopts.algorithm <algorithm> --keys.keyData.config.data.aopts.iterations <iterations> --keys.keyData.config.data.aopts.memory <memory> --keys.keyData.config.data.aopts.parallelism <parallelism>
     ```

-    All options have been overriden here but only the options you wish to alter from their defaults need to be provided.
+    All options have been overridden here but only the options you wish to alter from their defaults need to be provided.

 ## Password-protection algorithm